-Recognizing distinguished contributions in quantum optics and atomic physics as well as leadership in the international scientific community.
-This award is co-sponsored by Deutsche Physikalische Gesellschaft (DPG) and OSA.
+Presented for distinguished contributions in quantum optics and atomic physics as well as leadership in the international scientific community.
+This award is co-sponsored by OSA and Deutsche Physikalische Gesellschaft (DPG).

 There are no membership or country of residence restrictions for nominators.

-There are no membership or country of residence restrictions for nominees.
-Note - the nominee does not participate in the process, and accordingly, self-nomination is not permitted.
+1. There are no membership or country of residence restrictions for nominees.

 2. An individual may not receive more than one Society award in a year, nor may an individual receive more than one award for the same body of work.

 3. Joint nominees are permitted for the same project or for joint work completed over a long period of time.

 4. Awards are not presented posthumously, except in the case that the recipient's death occurs after the Selection Committee decision has been made.